PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 And then what?
 A shop or trading stall in Yorn or in the swamp-ringed Squalipoor?
 Surely he would not stop in Shatnapur?
 That would be too close to Robrecht.
 Too close to memories.
 Too close to...

 And then what?
 To build a business again.
 Make back something of the fortune he lost.
 He could do it.
 Wasn't he a lucky man?
-As he thought this he jangled the necklace of charms and wards.
+As he thought this, he jangled the necklace of charms and wards.
 A lucky man.
 Luck earned with hard work and the money it had brought.

 And then what?
 His ease in old age, perhaps a place to put his feet up?
 He wasn't too old to dream of a family.
 A vineyard, something productive, not too far out of a city, but away from the bustle.
-And then, as an old man, the busy-ness of his life complete, he would put his feet on the hearth, sip the wine that was too good to sell and he would have time to think.
+And then, as an old man, the busy-ness of his life complete, he would put his feet on the hearth, sip the wine that was too good to sell, and he would have time to think.

 To think of Relan falling to the stone floor.
 The look of confusion on his face that said, "But this can't happen.
 I am the hero!"
-Asarah, lost to him.
-As lost to him as if she was dead.
+Asarah lost to him.
+As lost to him as if she were dead.
 But her scream, her wails, crying for him.
 Would he not hear that screaming echo for the rest of his life.

 He turned back to the door.
 "Who am I kidding?" he asked the bright new day.
 "I'm just gonna get myself killed.
 I'm not the chosen one.
 Who chose me?
-Who would chose me?
+Who would choose me?
 I'm not a hero.
 I don't have broad shoulders or a strong chin?
 I'm not even young anymore."

 He turned away from the door.
 "It was a bad deal from the beginning.
 But you got away with your skin.
 It's a sunk cost, Boltac.
 Take the hit and walk away."
 He nodded to himself as if that that ended the argument.
 Good.
 Sensible.
 Mercantile.
 Just a bad deal.
 But when he went to walk away, his feet moved in the wrong direction.

 He fingered the necklace thick with charms and had a thought.
 It was a bad idea.
 It had all been bad ideas.
 "You make your own luck," said Boltac.

 He took a whiff of fresh air.
 He said goodbye to the trees and the green grass and the water pure and dancing through rocks.
-The clouds parted and the sun was suddenly too bright.
+The clouds parted and the sun was too bright.
 He squinted and made a silent, last goodbye the world.
 Then headed back into the darkness.
 It was a bad deal all right, thought Boltac.
 But he had made it, and he wasn't going to break it.

 His life at risk?
 Sure, thought Boltac.
 But that was nothing.
 It wasn't just the sum of all his yesterdays he had put up to finance this ill-advised expedition.
 It was the promise of all his tomorrows.
 Unless he saw this thing through, there would be no ease by the fire.
 There would be no pleasure in shrewd trading and crisp profits.
 There would be no living with himself.

 Fine, thought Boltac.
 She loves me not.
 But I love her still.
-Gods help me, I cannot do anything else.
+Gods help me.
+I cannot do anything else.
 A thought surfaced in his mind: I guess that makes me some kind of hero.
 As he closed the door behind him, he answered his mind's foolishness with a skeptical, "En-henh."

 It was harder to go back.
 Now he could appreciate how stagnant the air really was down here.
-Each step still came wiht fear, but now they were robbed of hope and anticipation.
+Each step still came with fear, but now they were robbed of hope and anticipation.
 He imagined he knew what waited for him at the bottom of the pit.
 So he followed the darkness, sinking in the blackness; this time following the compass of stale fear and dry death that welled up within him.

 When at last he came to the gigantic, silent room, he stood listening for a time.
-He heard nothing, but took a chance anyway.
+He heard nothing but took a chance anyway.
 "I know you're there," he said.

 "You have returned," said the UnderKing "Why?"